Get up to speed with Docker

 }

-• Also, notice how the default path of the application and root is changed in the configuration above.
-The core idea is to have the content in the directory nginx_base and copy it to respective places to build a template form which multiple containers can be created.
+- Also, notice how the default path of the application and root is changed in the configuration above.
+The core idea is to have the content in the directory

-• Great, you are all set!
+directory and proceed towards building the image. - Great, you are all set!
 The command below will build your image.
-Remember to run this command from the nginx_base directory.
-It will create an image called im rahul sonisoni/nginx-base.
+Remember to run this command from the

 $ docker build -t im rahul sonisoni/nginx-base .